rcazzara/seldovia/_people/Anderson_Oscar_William.md

 brother of August and Eigel Buschmann, well-known in the salmon industry of Alaska and whose father, Peter Buschmann, for whom Petersburg is named, was approached about taking the entire supplies for the new school north.
-The sailing vessel "St. Paul" was used.…\[He\] agreed to take the supplies north to Kenai free of charge, and ...discharged it to scows which were then towed to Ninilchik and unloaded on the beach.…The lumber was taken up the hill as was coal in later years by windlass.…The building was occupied...the Spring or Fall of 1913 or maybe the Spring of 1914.
+The sailing vessel "St.Â Paul" was used.â€¦\[He\] agreed to take the supplies north to Kenai free of charge, and ...discharged it to scows which were then towed to Ninilchik and unloaded on the beach.â€¦The lumber was taken up the hill as was coal in later years by windlass.â€¦The building was occupied...the Spring or Fall of 1913 or maybe the Spring of 1914.
 Mother taught at Ninilchik 8 years, I think.
 1911-1919."